How to Plan the Perfect Santa Barbara Weekend Escape

 Check out the Spanish architecture at the County Courthouse

 Right around the corner from the museum is the Santa Barbara County Courthouse.
-It’s a cool example of Spanish colonial architecture from 1929, and a quick visit unless you’re there in time to go up the El Mirador clock tower (we missed it).
+It’s a cool example of Spanish colonial architecture from 1929 and a quick visit unless you’re there in time to go up the El Mirador clock tower (we missed the opening times).